evennia/evennia/docs/source/Howtos/Tutorial-NPC-Listening.md

 So if the NPC gets a say and that say is not coming from the NPC itself, it will echo it using the `at_heard_say` hook.
 Some things of note in the above example:

-- The `text` input can be on many different forms depending on where this `msg` is called from.
+- **Line 15** The `text` input can be on many different forms depending on where this `msg` is called from.
+If you look at the [code of the 'say' command](evennia.commands.default.general.CmdSay) you'd find that it will call `.msg`  with `("Hello", {"type": "say"})`.
+We use this knowledge to figure out if this comes from a `say` or not.
-Instead of trying to analyze `text` in detail with a range of `if` statements we just assume the form we want and catch the error if it does not match.
-This simplifies the code considerably.
-It's called 'leap before you look' and is a Python paradigm that may feel unfamiliar if you are used to other languages.
-Here we 'swallow' the error silently, which is fine when the code checked is simple.
-If not we may want to import `evennia.logger.log_trace` and add `log_trace()` in the `except` clause.
-- We use `execute_cmd` to fire the `say` command back.
-We could also have called `self.location.msg_contents`  directly but using the Command makes sure all hooks are called (so those seeing the NPC's `say` can in turn react if they want).
+- **Line 24**: We use `execute_cmd` to fire the NPCs own `say` command back.
+This works because the NPC is actually a child of `DefaultCharacter` - so it has the `CharacterCmdSet` on it!
+Normally you should use `execute_cmd` only sparingly; it's usually more efficient to call the actual code used by the Command directly.
+For this tutorial, invoking the command is shorter to write while making sure all hooks are called
-- Note the comments about `super` at the end.
+- **Line26**: Note the comments about `super` at the end.
 This will trigger the 'default' `msg` (in the parent class) as well.
 It's not really necessary as long as no one puppets the NPC (by `@ic <npcname>`) but it's wise to keep in there since the puppeting player will be totally blind if `msg()` is never returning anything to them!

 Now that's done, let's create an NPC and see what it has to say for itself.

 ```
-@reload
+reload
-@create/drop Guild Master:npc.Npc
+create/drop Guild Master:npc.Npc
 ```

 (you could also give the path as `typeclasses.npc.Npc`, but Evennia will look into the `typeclasses`